-

 What are Terpenes?

-Terpenes are aromatic compounds found in the essential oils of plants.
-They have diverse functions that affect the color and contribute to the flavor profile of each plant.
-As we’re learning, terpenes may play an important role in defining the therapeutic and mood-altering effects of your favorite cannabis strains.¹
+Terpenes are aromatic hydrocarbon compounds, and terpenoids are oxygen-containing terpenes.
+Both terpenes and terpenoids can be found in the essential oils of plants.
+As we’re learning, terpenes may play an important role in defining the therapeutic and mood-altering effects of your favorite cannabis strains.

-Research on how the body interacts with terpenes, especially in relationship to cannabis, is still in the early stages.
-The theory is that terpenes work closely with the rest of the cannabis plant’s chemical makeup (cannabinoids and flavonoids).
-This synchronicity gives users a unique psychoactive experience with each strain, known as the entourage effect.
+Research on how the body interacts with terpenes, especially in relation to cannabis, is still in the early stages.
+The theory is that terpenes work closely with the rest of the cannabis plant’s chemical makeup (cannabinoids, flavonoids, and other compounds).
+This synchronicity gives users a unique experience with each strain, known as the entourage effect or, more accurately, the ensemble effect.

-Terpenes can be isolated and used in products like cleaning solvents, pesticides, and dyes – think aromas like pine (Pinesol cleaner contains the pinene terpene).
+Terpenes can be isolated and used in products like cleaning solvents, pesticides, and dyes.
+Think of aromas like pine (Pinesol cleaner contains the terpene pinene).
 They can also be isolated in specific cannabis products like edibles to help achieve the desired effect.

 Terpenes are not unique or exclusive to cannabis.
 Some of the most popular terpenes for non-cannabis consumers are: